 Can I pay more than 8% of basic salary?

-Normally you can only change your standard rate of contribution and any ARCs once a year at 1 April (only) on the payroll.
+Normally you can only change your standard rate of contribution and any ARCs on the payroll once a year at 1 April.
 If you want to change your contribution rates please complete a "changing contributions" form and send this to Core HR at Carillion House, 84 Salop Street, Wolverhampton WV3 0SR.

 Please contact the administrators for a copy of the changing contributions form.